-Best in Business Program Details
+Best in Business Program Overview (Q&A)

 Why does Best in Business refer to votes as nominations and winners of its award as recipients?

 Unlike some other recognition-based awards programs, ours is not a popularity contest.
 A vote implies there’s a final tally and that the one who garners the most of them is named the winner.
 Instead we solicit nominations, go through an extensive selection process; then designate only one business or professional as the category exclusive recipient of our award.

 Does the business or professional receiving the most nominations become the award recipient automatically?

 Then why the #1 reference in your logo?

 Because the final determination of which business or professional is designated the award distinction in a particular category is made by Best in Business Award.
 In other words, it’s our #1 choice.
 Realistically a business could receive the most nominations from consumers in a particular category and still not receive the award.
 This is because the general population may not be aware of that company’s poor track record of responding to BBB complaints, out-of-compliance issues with their respective industry’s guidelines, negative publicity surrounding an isolated incident, or that the company may no longer even be in business.
 Hence the selection process.